FFmpeg/FFV1/ffv1.md

 ### configuration_record_crc_parity

-`configuration_record_crc_parity` 32 bits that are chosen so that the configuration record as a whole has a crc remainder of 0.
+`configuration_record_crc_parity` 32 bits that are chosen so that the Configuration Record as a whole has a crc remainder of 0.
 This is equivalent to storing the crc remainder in the 32-bit parity.
 The CRC generator polynomial used is the standard IEEE CRC polynomial (0x104C11DB7) with initial value 0.

-This configuration record can be placed in any file format supporting configuration records, fitting as much as possible with how the file format uses to store configuration records.
-The configuration record storage place and NumBytes are currently defined and supported by this version of this specification for the following container formats:
+This Configuration Record can be placed in any file format supporting Configuration Records, fitting as much as possible with how the file format uses to store Configuration Records.
+The Configuration Record storage place and NumBytes are currently defined and supported by this version of this specification for the following container formats:

 ### In AVI File Format